luontola/retrolambda/README.md

 `java -jar retrolambda.jar` without any additional options to see the instructions (for your convenience they are also shown below).

-Your class files should now run on Java 7.
-Be sure to run comprehensive tests on Java 7, in case the code accidentally uses Java 8 APIs or language features that Retrolambda doesn't backport.
+Your class files should now run on Java 7 or older.

 ```
 Usage: java -Dretrolambda.inputDir=? -Dretrolambda.classpath=? [-javaagent:retrolambda.jar] -jar retrolambda.jar